FidgHorlov/MissingSearcher/README.md

 Hi there, my name is Andrii Horlov.
-I'm from TSUKAT. (www.tsukat.com)
+Those tools have been made for Tsukat, to simplify some work routines.

 Here you can see what our tools could make:
 This tool can help you to: